kubernetes/community/committee-steering/governance/wg-governance.md

 1. Who will chair the group, and ensure it continues to meet these requirements?
 1. Is diversity well-represented in the Working Group?

+Please note that all working group organizers and holders of other leadership roles must be [community members].

 Once the above questions have been answered, complete the rest of the checklist in the [SIG / WG Lifecycle] document

 Once merged, the Working Group is officially chartered until it either completes its stated goal, or disbands